Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 11? [Spoilers]

 More Drunken Drama

-The players go out to celebrate, as they hit up a club.
+The players went out to celebrate and hit up a club.
 Hunter had words with Kailah, which just started the drama.
-Back at the house, Nelson loses it with Derrick, for no reason.
-They get into each other’s faces and Hunter ended up hitting Derrick, as Hunter stood by and watched this happen.
+Back at the house, Nelson lost it with Derrick for no reason.
+They got into each other’s faces and Hunter ended up hitting Derrick, as Hunter stood by and watched this happen.

 That went zero to one hundred REAL QUICK ???? #TheChallengeXXX pic.twitter.com/eBZVkmvKp8